Swans and Geese: Wagner's Wildfowl

 go seek -- you gander --

-sends the young man, whom he thinks is nothing but a fool, on his way.
-Gurnemanz does not realise that he has changed
+young man, whom he thinks is nothing but a fool, on his way.
+Gurnemanz does not realise that he has changed the

 Troyes, Perceval or The Story of the Grail.

-to the Grail Castle.
+Grail Castle.
 The young lad awakes in the castle, now deserted.
 He bangs on doors and shouts, but nobody appears.
-Then he goes out into the courtyard,
+Then he goes out into the courtyard, and

 rider jump to the bank, and he looks back to see who raised the bridge.
 Seeing nobody, he calls out, but there is no reply.
 Wolfram